 One of the most difficult parts of sitting down to write is exactly that… sitting down to write!
 Start by finding a place to write that works best for you.
 Coffee shops, book stores or libraries are quite popular with students and writers alike.
 However, I am not one of those people.
-I get distracted far too easily and could never get any real work done in that setting.
-The issues I have are that people tend to read over my shoulder, which makes me crazy, or I am interrupted by someone being nice and wanting to chat.
+I get distracted far too easily and find it difficult to get any real work done in that setting.
+The issues I have are that people tend to read over my shoulder, which makes me crazy, or someone being nice who wants to chat interrupts me.
 I don’t want to be rude, so I allow myself to be distracted and engage in conversation.
 The downside?
 I get nothing done.
 Sound familiar?

 Find a place you feel comfortable and creative and make that your writing spot.
 Mine is at home.
 Whether it’s inside or outside on the porch, as long as I have eliminated most distractions (TV, Internet, people), then my thoughts have a chance to make it out of my mind and onto the screen in front of me.